SiddharthOza00/Snake-Game/README.md

 I have attached the screenshots of the game in the folder ScreenShots.

-#Requirements To run tht code:
+#Requirements To run the code:

 1)I have used PyCharm to develop this project.